 Highlights of our original contributions in this paper are as follows.
-First, to the best of our knowledge, we are the first to address the problem of job scheduling without prior information in data-parallel frameworks, such as Apache Hadoop and Spark.
+First, we address the problem of job scheduling without prior information in data-parallel frameworks, such as Apache Hadoop and Spark.
 Second, we propose a new strategy to obtain the amount of service that each job would receive in the current stage, which can identify large jobs more quickly.
-Finally, we introduce a new mechanism for scheduling jobs in each queue, which outperforms the widely used FIFO.
+Finally, we introduce a new mechanism for scheduling jobs in each queue, which outperforms the widely used FIFO in existing systems [14], [15].
 To demonstrate the performance of our new scheduler, we have implemented it in YARN, a popular open-source resource allocation framework for modern big data processing systems (e.g., Hadoop and Spark).
 Both our experimental and trace-driven simulation results have strongly validated the effectiveness of our design.
 More specifically, our experimental results on real-world datasets have shown that the average job response time can be reduced by up to 45%, as compared to the Fair scheduler in YARN.